srinikethanreddy01/ContactDetails/README.md

 - Editable contact details with real-time updates.
 - User-friendly interface styled with Material UI.
 - Integration with the backend API using Axios.
+- Provided Feature to sort the elements based on any of the Data Fields

 ## Project Structure